Skip to content

 Left: An image, along with grey matter (``c1``), white matter (``c2``) and CSF (``c3``) identified by **Segment**.
 Right: Imported grey (``rc1``) and white matter (``rc2``) for three subjects.

-The idea behind Dartel (Ashburner, 2007) is to increase the accuracy of inter-subject alignment by modelling the shape of each brain using millions of parameters (three parameters for each voxel).
-Dartel works by aligning grey matter among the images, while simultaneously aligning white matter.
+The idea behind Shoot (Ashburner, 2011) is to increase the accuracy of inter-subject alignment by modelling the shape of each brain using millions of parameters (three parameters for each voxel).
+Shoot works by aligning grey matter among the images, while simultaneously aligning white matter.
 This is achieved by generating its own increasingly crisp average template data, to which the data are iteratively aligned (Ashburner and Friston, 2008).
-This uses the imported rc1 and rc2 images, and generates u_rc1 files, as well as a series of template images.
-The Dartel module would be set up as follows:
+This uses the imported rc1 and rc2 images, and generates y_rc1 (deformation) files, as well as Jacobian determinant maps (j_), velocity fields that parameterise the deformations (v_), and a series of template images.
+The Run Shooting module would be set up as follows:

 • Images: Two channels of images need to be created.